jina-ai/docs/chapters/tutorials/index.rst

         # download the data
         download_data(targets, args.download_proxy, task_name='download covid-dataset')

-        f = (
+        flow = (
             Flow()
                 .add(name='MyTransformer', uses=MyTransformer)
                 .add(name='MyIndexer', uses=MyIndexer)
                 .plot('test.svg')
         )

-        with f, open(targets['covid-csv']['filename']) as fp:
+        with flow, open(targets['covid-csv']['filename']) as fp:
-            f.index(from_csv(fp, field_resolver={'question': 'text'}))
+            flow.index(from_csv(fp, field_resolver={'question': 'text'}))

 If you run this, it should finish without errors.
 You won't see much yet because we are not showing anything after we index.
-But you should see a new folder created with the downloaded dataset:
+But you should see a new directory created with the downloaded dataset:

 .. image:: res/downloaded_dataset.png
    :width: 600

-To actually see something we need to specify how we will display it, and for our tutorial we will do so in our browser, so we need to add the following after indexing:
+To actually see something we need to specify how we will display it.
+For our tutorial we will do so in our browser.
+Add the following after indexing:

 .. code-block:: python

-        f.use_rest_gateway(args.port_expose)
+        flow.use_rest_gateway(args.port_expose)

         url_html_path = 'file://' + os.path.abspath(
             os.path.join(